 4) It was a cosmopolitan age.
-The Roman Empire provided a common language and a system of roads that allowed exchange goods and ideas.
+The Roman Empire provided a common language and a system of roads that allowed the exchange of goods and ideas.

 5) It was an age of religious universalism.
-Religious and political leaders tried to unite religions and rejected truth claims viewed as divisive.
+Spiritual and political leaders tried to unite religions and rejected truth claims viewed as divisive.

 6) It was an age that, just before its crisis point, expected a king to emerge who would save and rule the world.

 7) It was an age that witnessed the first earthly coming of Christ.

 Christ came into a world, Pearlman noted, that exhibited very similar characteristics to the world that existed in the 1930s.
 Christ first came to earth during a transition period, and Pearlman expected Christ’s second coming also to be during a transition period.
 He wrote, “As the Redeemer appeared at the dividing point of the ages of Law and of Grace, so He will appear at the dividing point of the ages of Grace and the Millennium.”

 How should today’s church, perched on the edge of the dividing line between the two ages, respond to cultural chaos?
 Pearlman encouraged believers to rejoice in the hope they have in Christ.
 Christians should “lift up their heads in joyous expectancy when these things come to pass,” he wrote, “and to watch to keep their lamps lighted and filled with oil, and faithfully to use their talents until he comes.”